PandaScience/ElkOpticsAnalyzer/README.md

 ### Misc

 * Loading additional data into existing plot:
   ElkOA supports auto-converting filenames to tex-labels.
 For this feature to work however, filenames must follow the pattern `root`+`_sub`+`.ext`, which will show up as root<sub>sub</sub>.
 In case `root` contains a case-insensitive substring like eps, EPSILON, Sig, SIGma etc., corresponding greek letters will be used, i.e. eps_ex.dat ➙ ε<sub>ex</sub>.
 * The number of additional plots is restricted to 6, but in return we use consistent coloring after consecutively adding more plots.

+### Extend ElkOA

+Users can extend ElkOA easily by modifying the file `elkoa/utils/dicts.py`, where all GUI-available tasks/output files, parameters and converters are set including naming of axes and tabs.

 ### Usage Examples GUI
 ![see https://github.com/PandaScience/ElkOpticsAnalyzer/](screenshots/basic.gif)